 Although young millennials’ violations were high, the study’s findings show that a majority of every generation frequently engages in dangerous driving behaviors.
 By percentage rank, the age groups who reported engaging in speeding, red-light running or texting behind the wheel in the past 30 days include:

 - 19-24 years (88.4 %)

 - 16-18 years (69.3 %)

 - 60-74 years (67.3 %)

-Further analysis of the data collected by AAA’s researchers indicates that young millennial drivers were nearly twice as likely to commit a high-risk action compared to other age groups.
+Further analysis of the data collected by AAA’s researchers indicates that young millennial drivers were nearly twice as likely to commit a high-risk action that results in serious personal injury or death compared to other age groups.

 Texting While Driving

 Drivers between the ages of 19 and 24 were 1.6 times as likely as all other drivers to have read a text message or email while driving within the last 30 days (66.1 percent vs. 40.2 percent).
 AAA also found that drivers who are 19 to 24 years old were nearly twice as likely to send a text message or email while driving (59.3 percent vs. 31.4 percent).